C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Returns of Premium: 2 Kinds:

-has not attached or commenced, and he is not entitled to keep premium.
+not attached or commenced, and he is not entitled to keep premium.
+The

-The period covered by the policy is indivisible once risk has attached,
+period covered by the policy is indivisible once risk has attached, so no return

 INSTITUTE TIME CLAUSES (I.T.C.)--HULLS (1.10.70): Used for ocean going